 The Pleasance Open Space (Site 149) is identified as a site which may have play provision provided depending on the outcome of consultation.
-The site is due to be refurbished in late 2020, possibly with an outdoor gym and dog area.
+The site is due to be refurbished in late 2020, possibly with an outdoor gym and providing some adult trim trail equipment.